 —Richard Albert, Professor of World Constitutions and Director of Constitutional Studies, The University of Texas at Austin

-We are pleased to announce the open-access publication of the inaugural edition of The International Review of Constitutional Reform (ISBN: 978-1-7374527-0-6), the first global scholarly effort to gather jurisdictional reports on all forms of constitutional revision around the world over the past year.
-Each report–authored by scholars and judges, often in collaboration–explains and contextualizes events in constitutional reform in a given jurisdiction.
+Last year, the first edition of the International Review of Constitutional Reform (ISBN: 978-1-7374527-0-6) was published in open access.
+The IRCR is the first global scholarly effort to gather jurisdictional reports on all forms of constitutional revision around the world over the past year.
+Each report is authored by scholars and/or judges.
+The reports explain and contextualize events in constitutional reform in a given jurisdiction.

-The IRCR is a joint initiative of the Program on Constitutional Studies at the University of Texas at Austin in partnership with the International Forum on the Future of Constitutionalism.
-The book is co-edited by Justice Prof. Dr. Luís Roberto Barroso and me, along with an outstanding team of Associate Editors: Giulia Andrade, Elisa Boaventura, Bruno Cunha, Matheus Depieri, Júlia Frade, and Pedro Martins.
+The IRCR is a joint initiative of the Constitutional Studies Program at the University of Texas at Austin and the International Forum on the Future of Constitutionalism.
+The book is co-edited by Justice Prof. Dr. Luís Roberto Barroso and me, along with an outstanding team of Associate Editors: Giulia Andrade, Elisa Boaventura, Bruno Cunha, Matheus Depieri, and Júlia Frade.